xiaoran007/GRP-AVM/README.md

 Current main and MaterialUIKit branch already fixed this issue.

+## **OS and Platform Support**
+This application is developed on macOS platform, and tested on MS Windows 10 and Ubuntu 22.04.

+The webUI is developed on Chrome browser, and tested on MS Edge (chromium core) and Apple safari.

+Some functionalities of this application rely on a general purpose computing framework, and we tested CPU and Nvidia CUDA framework, but AMD ROCm and other framework may also work well.

+For the architecture, only amd64 (x86_64) is tested, but Apple M (arm64) my also works well.

 ## **Environment**
 ### Packages
 This project uses Python and the following packages are needed: